achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ####Bytecode ranges

 Some statements require as arguments so called **bytecode ranges**.
-A **bytecode range** is just a sequence of instructions specified by two instruction labels separated by **->** : the label of the first instruction in the range and, dependent on the context, either the label of the last instruction in the sequence or the label of the first instruction after the sequence.
-In the first case the specified **bytecode range** is an **including bytecode range** otherwise an **excluding byte code range**.
-When specifying an **excluding byte code range** the second label may be omitted indicating, that the **bytecode range** includes all instructions beginning with the first instruction and ending with the last instruction of the method.
+A **bytecode range** is just a sequence of instructions specified by two instruction labels separated by **->**.
+The first of the two labels is the label of the first instruction in the range.
+The second labeld is either the label of the last instruction in the sequence or the label of the first instruction after the sequence.
+In the first case the specified **bytecode range** is an **including bytecode range** otherwise it is an **excluding byte code range**.
+When specifying an **excluding byte code range** the second label may be omitted indicating that the **bytecode range** includes all instructions beginning with the first instruction and ending with the last instruction in the method.

 Example: